 As a lot of people will tell you, being an expat in a foreign country is challenging.
 Especially if you don’t speak the language.
 I very naively thought I would be able to get a teaching job in the Netherlands as easily as I had gotten work in London.
-Unfortunately, if you don’t speak Dutch you are very limited when it comes to what jobs you can apply for here.
+Unfortunately, if you don’t speak Dutch you are very limited when it comes to what jobs you can apply for here, especially if you don’t live in a big city like Amsterdam, Rotterdam or The Hague.
 Trying to learn Dutch has been very hard for me.
 Navigating a foreign country where everyone speaks another language is also hard.
-Not having a job or being able to contribute financially is one of the things I struggle with the most.
-My decision to move to the Netherlands indefinitely also means that it is now nearly four years since I have returned to Australia.
-That means I haven’t seen any of my family or friends (apart from the one who visited me in London) for nearly four years.
-I have missed weddings of close friends that I would have loved to attend, I’m yet to meet the son of one of my best friends and I wasn’t there while my grandmother spent two years battling cancer.
+Not having a job or being able to contribute financially was one of the things I struggled with the most, although I did eventually manage to use this blog to pivot into becoming a freelance writer.
+My decision to move to the Netherlands indefinitely also means that in the last eight years, I have only returned to Australia twice.
+That means I don’t get to see my family or friends very often.
+I have missed the weddings of close friends that I would have loved to attend, the births of children, and I wasn’t there while my grandmother spent two years battling cancer.
 No longer living in Australia also means I miss my old lifestyle.
 The feeling of really knowing a culture, the familiarity of places, people and foods.
 The beaches.
-Oh man I miss Australian beaches!!
+Oh man, I miss Australian beaches!!

 Being an expat of any kind always comes with these sorts of challenges.
 Being a love-pat adds more challenges, on both you and your partner.
-Guilt over not having a job, and Dennis having to support me often plagues me.
+Guilt over not having a job, and Dennis having to support me often plagued me in the past.
 Then he feels guilty when he knows I am feeling homesick or lonely.
-Not having a job, being an introvert and still struggling with the language means I haven’t made many friends here, so apart from Dennis the only people I really interact with are his family, or friends from Australia over the internet.
-Obviously I miss my own family and friends from back home.
+Working online from home, being an introvert and still struggling with the language means I haven’t made many friends here, so apart from Dennis, the only people I really interact with are his family, or friends from Australia over the internet.
+Obviously, I miss my own family and friends from back home a lot.